Gualeguaychú, Entre Ríos: Tourism

 Gualeguaychú is one of the touristic cities closest to the urban conglomerates in the provinces of Buenos Aires and Santa Fe and one of the most visited Argentine cities by international tourists.
 There is a high influx of tourists during the summer months, reaching up to 400,000, primarily from the Federal Capital and the province of Buenos Aires, but also enjoying a recent increase in tourists from the provinces of Santa Fe and Cordoba attracted to the "Carnival of the Country" and city beaches.

 The new bus terminal is located in the extreme south-west of the city.
 The passenger transport services are numerous and provide transportation links with the various parts of the country and abroad.

+Transportation

+The city is served by Gualeguaychú Airport.